litesaber15/elastictweetmap/README.md

 - coordinates
 - place

-Example of JSON object stored in Elasticsearch:
+Example of JSON object stored in Elasticsearch as well as the message body of SQS notification:
 ```json
 	{
 	   "id": 787531772296769500,